-7.1 The • The discipline has as objective the familiarization of the students with the field general of electric drives.
+7. The objectives of the discipline (resulting from the grid of the specific competences acquired) 7.1 The • The discipline has as objective the familiarization of the students with the field general of electric drives.
 Theoretical and practical knowledge on the technique of objective of electric drives is provided, as well as research, design and use of electric drive the subject systems with DC and AC machines.
 7.2 Specific • The course aims to present the theoretical elements of the technique of electric objectives drives, electric drives with DC and AC machines • The laboratory familiarizes students with practical aspects of the operation of the electric drive system, the control methods of electrical actions with DC and AC machines, including modern control methods with programmed logic and computer control. • The project provides the necessary knowledge to the students to be able to design an electric drive in the field of lifting and transport equipment.

+8.1 Course Teaching No. of hours/

+methods Observations

-8.1 Course Teaching No. of hours/ methods Observations 1.Subject of electrical drives1.1.Introduction in electrical drives1.2.Structure and construction of electrical drive systems Free exposure, with the presentation of the course with video projector, on the board or online 2h 2h 2.
-General problems of electrical drives technology Free exposure, 2.1.
-The object of the kinematics and dynamics of electrical drives. with the 2h Motion equation presentation of 2.2.Reporting of couples, moments of inertia, strength and mass the course with 2h 2.3.Mechanical characteristics of electric machines and working on the board or 2h mechanisms online 2.4.Transmission of the movement from the electric machine to the omme 2h working mechanism.
+1.1.Introduction in electrical drives 1.2.Structure and construction of electrical drive systems Free exposure, with the presentation of the course with video projector, on the board or online 2h 2h

+2.1.
+The object of the kinematics and dynamics of electrical drives.
+Motion equation 2.2.
+Reporting of couples, moments of inertia, strength and mass 2.3.
+Mechanical characteristics of electric machines and working mechanisms 2.4.
+Transmission of the movement from the electric machine to the Free exposure, with the presentation of the course with video projector, on the board or online 2h 2h 2h 2h

+working mechanism.
 Electromagnetic couplings